ktock/buildg/README.md

 ### exec

-Execute command in the step
+Execute command in the step.
+Only supported on RUN instructions as of now.

 Alias: `e`